Ninjin89/typexmltoexpansionmarket/README.md

 This tool will export items out of type.xml by dragging the XML on the EXE or double click the convertertoexpansion.exe while the type.xml is in same folder.

-**Please note that you have to change the the DisplayName of the Trader because i left it empty!**
+**Please note that you have to change the DisplayName of the Trader because i left it empty!**
+You may also need to change the InitStockPercent to your liking.

 # Example of XML: